A ramped-up push for peace is splintering Afghanistan’s already fragile government

 The Biden administration said it is still reviewing U.S. Afghan policy but has signaled it’s unlikely that U.S. forces will withdraw by the May 1 deadline agreed to in a deal the Trump administration struck with the Taliban last year.

 Without a peace agreement, the withdrawal of U.S. forces from Afghanistan could allow the Taliban to gain considerable territory.
-The militants’ political leadership has said it has decreased violence, but their fighters have launched a series of operations expanding influence and retaking territory around key Afghan cities and towns in recent months.
+Political leadership of the Taliban said the group has decreased violence, but its fighters have launched operations expanding influence and retaking territory around key Afghan cities and towns in recent months.

 The ramped-up U.S. diplomatic push for a peace deal is intended to avoid a disorderly withdrawal of U.S. forces from Afghanistan.
 That tight timeline is being publicly described by U.S. officials as an opportunity for progress, but Afghan officials have expressed concern.